johnnymast/mysql_websocket_chat/README.md

 ```

 On the other hand with composer installed you could use a more confiniant method by installing the project via the composer create-project option.
-This will automaticaly download and install the project into the chat directory.
+This will automatically download and install the project into the chat directory.

 ```bash
 $ composer create-project johnnymast/mysql_websocket_chat chat